pcasaretto/udacity-p6/README.md

 # Design

+The story I want to convey is that **wines with more alcohol in them, in general were considered better wines**.

+More specifically, I want to display alcohol distribution faceted by quality.
+Based on my previous work on this dataset I chose boxplots to

+Wikipedia's description corroborates with the intented purpose:

+> ...
+Box plots may seem more primitive than a histogram or kernel density estimate but they do have some advantages.
+They take up less space and are therefore particularly useful for **comparing distributions between several groups or sets of data** ...

 The basic idea is to use faceted boxplots for each quality ranking versus the other variables.

 ![Sketch](/sketch.png?raw=true "Sketch")

+## Changes

 After the first feedback it became clear that the lack of labels and ticks on the axes were pretty misleading.
 In retrospect, that should have been pretty obvious.
 Even the sketch screenshot contains them.

+With the second feedback, I decided I needed to focus on telling the story before allowing the user to explore the data on his own.
+I chose to use timed transitions to showcase each part of the story by un-hiding the relevant paragraph while also using visual cues to highlight the respective part of the chart.

 # Feedback